BeamDC/Vector_Visualise/README.md

-# Vector_Visualizer
+# 3Drender
-A C++ header file for working with, and displaying two and three dimensional vectors
+A c++ header file for basic 3D rendering.

 ## TODO:
 -create a graphics module to dispaly vectors.
+-This has basically become a rendering engine, so lets do that.
 -optimize as far as my sanity will allow (do this last).